anandaworldwide/ananda-library-chatbot/web/USER-LOGIN-TODO.md

 ### Entitlements

 - Self-provision assigns only basic entitlements.
 No domain restrictions at this stage.
-Extended roles (e.g., `kriyaban`, `minister`) are not granted by self-provision.
+Extended entitlements (e.g., `kriyaban`, `minister`) are not granted by self-provision.

 ### Admin Notifications